ha-hashem/ci-test-automation-with-github-actions-project/README.md

 #### GitHub Actions
 - In your GitHub repository, go to **Settings > Secrets and variables > Actions**.
-- Add a new secret named `GOLD_API_KEY` and paste your API key as the value.
+- Add a new secret named `API_KEY` and paste your API key as the value.

 ![CI Test Passing Screenshot](./assets/test-success.png)